mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

 Create an Index on the Shard Key
 ````````````````````````````````

 Create an index on the shard key.
-The shard key is used by MongoDB to
+MongoDB uses the shard key to
 distribute documents between shards.
-Once selected the shard key
+Once selected, you cannot change
-cannot be changed.
+the shard key.
 Good shard keys:

 - will have values that are evenly distributed among all documents,

-- group documents that are likely to be accessed at the same time in
+- group documents that are often accessed at the same time exist in
   contiguous chunks, and

 - allow for effective distribution of activity among shards.